kalms/mox_tools/README.md

 *CURRENTLY UNDER DEVELOPMENT.*

-A JavaScript based toolset to help aid in the development of responsive/adaptive web sites, that also comes bundled with the mox theme boilerplate.
+A JavaScript based toolset to help aid in the development of responsive/adaptive web sites, that also comes bundled with the [mox theme](http://github.com/kalms/mox) boilerplate for Drupal 7.

 Currently it supports updated sizes on regions that you can define in debug.js, and a window size, that updates as you resize the browser window.